mautic/mautic-documentation/pages/09.Companies/docs.en.md

 ### Company duplicates

-Company name field is mark as unique identifier by default.
-But you can choose any other company fields as unique identifier in [custom fields][custom fields].
+The Company name field is marked as a unique identifier by default.
+You can choose any other company field as unique identifier in [custom fields][custom fields].

 In Configurations > Company Settings you can choose operator for the merge companies by the unique identifiers.